Radiation Health Effects

 - Internal exposure is when radioactive material gets inside the body by eating, drinking, breathing or injection (from certain medical procedures).
 Radionuclides may pose a serious health threat if significant quantities are inhaled or ingested.

 Children and fetuses are especially sensitive to radiation exposure.
 The cells in children and fetuses divide rapidly, providing more opportunity for radiation to disrupt the process and cause cell damage.
-EPA considers these differences in sensitivity due to age and sex when revising radiation protection standards.
+EPA considers differences in sensitivity due to age and sex when revising radiation protection standards.